-- Maintain a climate of mutual respect and dignity, which will strengthen students' self-concept and promote confidence to learn.

-- 2. Be prepared to teach.

-- 3. Demonstrate interest in teaching and concern for student achievement.

-- 4. Know BOCES policies and rules and enforce them in a fair and consistent manner.

-- 5. Communicate to students and parents:

-- a.
-Course objectives and requirements

-- b.
-Marking/grading procedures

-- c.
-Assignment deadlines

-- d.
-Expectations for students

-- e.
-Classroom discipline plan.

-- Communicate regularly with students, parents and other teachers concerning growth and achievement.

-- 7. Be free from retaliation when, in good faith, the individual reports or assists in the investigation of harassment, bullying and/or discrimination.
+- 1. Maintain a climate of mutual respect and dignity, for all students regardless of actual or perceived race (including traits historically associated with practice, disability, sexual orientation, gender, gender identity or expression, or sex, with an understanding of appropriate appearance, language, and conduct, which will strengthen student's self-image and promote confidence to learn. - 2.
+Confront issues of discrimination, bullying, and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee, or any person who is lawfully on BOCES property or at a BOCES function. - Report incidents of discrimination, bullying, and harassment that are witnessed or otherwise brought to a teacher's attention to the building administrator, Civil Rights Compliance Officer, Title IX Coordinator, or Dignity Act Coordinator (DAC), as appropriate, in a timely manner. - 4.
+Be prepared to teach. - 5.
+Demonstrate interest in teaching and concern for student achievement. - 6.
+Know BOCES policies and rules and enforce them in a fair and consistent manner. - 7.
+Communicate to students and parents: - a.
+Course objectives and requirements - b.
+Marking/grading procedures - c.
+Assignment deadlines - d.
+Expectations for students - e.
+Classroom discipline plan. - Communicate regularly with students, parents and other teachers concerning growth and achievement. - 9.
+Be free from retaliation when, in good faith, the individual reports or assists in the investigation of harassment, bullying and/or discrimination.